adenm1999/Snowflake-Table-Rename-DOMO/README.md

 5) Dataset_url_ID = 'Dataset url ID Dataset GUI (located in the URL when viewing the dataset view)'
 6) friendlyName   = 'DOMO Multi-Cloud Connection Name'

+# 4) NOTES
+Section 3: Using the ETL to get the Domo ID'S ---- Should only be ran if the connection is being set up using the jupyter notebook in DOMO.
+If code is ran outside DOMO using the python SDK use the run: Section 3 - Calling the Domo Dataset Outside of Domo.